pokeypokeypokey/RoboND-Kinematics-Project/README.md

 ![params][errors]

 The red, green and blue traces show the errors in x, y and z end effector locations respectively, as the arm moved from the start position to the position shown.
+Plotting is activated by setting `track_error` to true in the node initialisation.
+It's switched off by default since it's quite slow.